 You now have a magic spell — just say it and it makes something true!

 What the operability of definitions and theorems means is: A definition or theorem is not just a static statement, it is a weapon for deducing truth.

 The role of definitions changes as one advances in one’s mathematical education.
 Some of the change is quantitative.
-New definitions build on earlier definitions, which build on even earlier definitions, and so on; the more math you learn, the deeper your personal definition-tower becomes.
-The same is true on a communal level: understanding a recent definition like Peter Scholze’s notion of “perfectoid spaces” requires understanding dozens if not hundreds of concepts that the definition builds upon, which thousands of mathematicians have contributed to.
+New definitions build on earlier definitions, which build on even earlier definitions, and so on; the more math you learn, the taller your personal definition-tower becomes.
+The same is true on a communal level: understanding a recent definition like Peter Scholze’s notion of “perfectoid spaces” requires understanding dozens if not hundreds of concepts that the definition builds upon, to which thousands of mathematicians have contributed.